 Habitat and Conservation

 Common summer resident in open grassland or agricultural areas with scattered trees, plus woodlands, savannas, forest edges, and city parks, often near water.
-It darts from its perch to capture insects or chase away avian intruders.
-The name “kingbird” comes, in part, from its fearless physical attacks of other birds that venture into its territory — kingbirds have been known to chase away crows and even hawks, screaming, sometimes landing on them in flight, and pecking fiercely on their backs.
+It darts from its perch to capture insects or chase away other birds intruding in its territory.

 Food